menacit/logging_course/30-ai_and_ml.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Eric Chan (CC BY 2.0)" -->
-Our centralized logging solution can act as a data source for machine learning.
+Our centralized logging solution can act as a data source for machine learning and other types of AI.

 But can it help us improve searching and analysis?